Prostate cancer (confirmed) Referral Access Criteria

-Referrers should use this page when referring patients to public adult urology outpatient services for prostate cancer (suspected or confirmed).
+Referrers should use this page when referring patients to public adult urology outpatient services for prostate cancer (confirmed).

 Emergency referral